-The most common and most beneficial use is to adapt coolStep for operation at the typical system target operation velocity and to set the velocity thresholds according.
+The most common and most beneficial use is to adapt CoolStep for operation at the typical system target operation velocity and to set the velocity thresholds according.
 As acceleration and decelerations normally shall be quick, they will require the full motor current, while they have only a small contribution to overall power consumption due to their short duration.

-12.3.2 Low Velocity and Standby Operation
+14.3.2 Low Velocity and Standby Operation

-Because coolStep is not able to measure the motor load in standstill and at very low RPM, a lower velocity threshold is provided for enabling coolStep.
+Because CoolStep is not able to measure the motor load in standstill and at very low RPM, a lower velocity threshold is provided in the ramp generator.
 It should be set to an application specific default value.
 Below this threshold the normal current setting via IRUN respectively IHOLD is valid.
 An upper threshold is provided by the VHIGH setting.
-Both thresholds can be set as a result of the stallGuard2 tuning process.
+Both thresholds can be set as a result of the StallGuard2 tuning process.

-13 STEP/DIR Interface
+15 STEP/DIR Interface

 The STEP and DIR inputs provide a simple, standard interface compatible with many existing motion controllers.
-The microPlyer STEP pulse interpolator brings the smooth motor operation of high-resolution microstepping to applications originally designed for coarser stepping.
+The MicroPlyer STEP pulse interpolator brings the smooth motor operation of high-resolution microstepping to applications originally designed for coarser stepping.
 In case an external step source is used, the complete integrated motion controller can be switched off.
+The only motion controller registers remaining active in this case are the current settings in register IHOLD IRUN.

-13.1 Timing
+15.1 Timing

-Figure 13.1 shows the timing parameters for the STEP and DIR signals, and the table below gives their specifications.
+Figure 15.1 shows the timing parameters for the STEP and DIR signals, and the table below gives their specifications.
 When the dedge mode bit in the CHOPCONF register is set, both edges of STEP are active.
 If dedge is cleared, only rising edges are active.
 STEP and DIR are sampled and synchronized to the system clock.
 An internal analog filter removes glitches on the signals, such as those caused by long PCB traces.
 If the signal source is far from the chip, and especially if the signals are carried on cables, the signals should be filtered or differentially transmitted.

-Figure 13.1 STEP and DIR timing, Input pin filter
+Figure 15.1 STEP and DIR timing, Input pin filter

-STEP and DIR interface timing AC-Charact eristics

-clock perio clock period is t {CLK}

-Parameter Symbol Conditions Min Тур Max Unit

-step frequency (at maximum f{STEP} dedge=0 1/2 f {CLK}

-microstep resolution) dedge=1 1/4 f {CLK}

-fullstep frequency f {FS} f {CLK} /512

-STEP input low time ) t {SL} max(t {FILTSD} , t {CLK} +20) 100 ns

-STEP input high time ) t {SH} max(t {FILTSD} , t {CLK} +20) 100 ns

-DIR to STEP setup time t {DSU} 20 ns

-DIR after STEP hold time t {DSH} 20 ns

-STEP and DIR spike filtering time t {FILTSD} rising and falling 13 20 30 ns

-) edge

-STEP and DIR sampling relative t {SDCLKHI} before rising edge t {FILTSD} ns

-to rising CLK input of CLK input
+STEP and DIR interface timing AC-Characteristics clock period is t CLK Parameter Symbol Conditions Min Typ Max Unit Unit step frequency (at maximum $f{STEP}$ dedge=0 1/2 f CLK microstep resolution) dedge=1 1/4 f CLK fullstep frequency f FS f CLK /512 STEP input low time ) t SL max(t FILTSD , t CLK +20) 100 ns STEP input high time ) t SH max(t FILTSD , t CLK +20) 100 ns DIR to STEP setup time t DSU 20 ns DIR after STEP hold time t DSH 20 ns STEP and DIR spike filtering time t FILTSD rising and falling 13 20 30 ns ) edge STEP and DIR sampling relative t SDCLKHI before rising edge t FILTSD ns to rising CLK input of CLK input

-^{)} These values are valid with full input logic level swing, only.
-Asymmetric logic levels will increase filtering delay t{FILTSD} , due to an internal input RC filter.
+\) These values are valid with full input logic level swing, only.
+Asymmetric logic levels will increase filtering delay $t{\text{FILTSD}}$ , due to an internal input RC filter.

-13.2 Changing Resolution
+15.2 Changing Resolution